The Willits ByPass

-Caltrans is proposing to spend $200 million to bulldoze a six-mile, four-lane freeway the size of Interstate 5 around the community of Willits, in Mendocino County, California.
-The project would cause unnecessary environmental damage to increasingly rare wetlands, salmon-bearing streams and endangered plants, and is not needed for the traffic volumes through Willits.
+Caltrans is spending up to $300 million to bulldoze a six-mile, four-lane freeway the size of Interstate 5 around the community of Willits, in Mendocino County, California.
+The project is causing unnecessary environmental damage to increasingly rare wetlands, salmon-bearing streams and endangered plants, and is not needed for the traffic volumes through Willits.
+Over the course of 2013 the Willits Bypass Project became one of the most significant environmental conflicts to erupt on the North Coast in the past decade.

-The project would fill more than 86 acres of wetlands and require the largest wetlands fill permit in Northern California in the last 50 years!
+The project has destroyed more than 86 acres of wetlands, requiring the largest wetlands fill permit in Northern California in the last 50 years!

 A 1998 Caltrans study found that 70-80 percent of traffic causing congestion in downtown Willits was local traffic; the bypass would only divert 20%-30% of Willits’ Main Street traffic.